Elena Obukhova

 BA, Anthropology, University of Florida, USA

 Obukhova is a recipient of several Insight Development grants from the Canadian Social Sciences and Humanities Research Council, the Fulbright-Hays Fellowship from the U.S. Department of Education, and two Fellowships from the Social Science Research Council.
-She currently serves on editorial boards of Organization Science and Management and Organization Review.
+She currently serves on the editorial board of Organization Science.

-Obukhova is passionate about teaching International Business and has taught courses in this field at BCom, MBA, and Ph.D. levels.
-Her innovative NAFTA & Fake News assignment has been featured in the McGill Reporter and on the McGill Teaching and Learning Services Blog.
+Obukhova is passionate about teaching International Business and has taught courses at BCom, MBA, and Ph.D. levels.
+The McGill Teaching and Learning Services features her innovative NAFTA & Fake News in several online resources for teaching.

 A native of Russia, she is professionally fluent in Mandarin and has been conducting research in China since 1995.
 Before joining Desautels, Obukhova had been a faculty member at the MIT Sloan School of Management.

-2020 Obukhova, E. and B. Rubineau.
+2022 Obukhova, E. and B. Rubineau.
 Market Transition and Network-Based Job Matching in China: The Referrer Perspective.
-Industrial Labor Relations Review.
+Industrial Labor Relations Review 75(1): 200-224.

 2017 Obukhova, E. and L. Zhang*.
 Social Capital and Job Search in Urban China: The Strength-of-Strong-Ties Hypothesis Revisited.
 Chinese Sociological Review 49(4): 340-361.